zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/Roadmap-web.md

 ## Back-end

 # Main study resource track
+- It seems that following one main path along the way then using other resource as reference is more efficient than dilly-dallying around.
 ## Vue mastery
 ## Udemy（$10/course)
 - Vue JS Essentials with Vuex and Vue Router